 Data protection law requires that we set out the legal basis for holding and using information about you.
 We have set out the various reasons we use information about you and alongside each, the legal basis for doing so.
 Given that some information we hold about you is particularly sensitive (as described above), we need an additional legal basis which we have set out in the third column (entitled 'legal basis for more sensitive information') explaining our reason for this.

 The information about you that we hold and use is held securely in the United Kingdom and stored in paper format and on our secure servers.
-However, in some instances, your personal information may be processed for medical purposes or (particularly information not involving your medical information, because there is a legitimate interest or it is necessary for the performance of services to you) outside the European Economic Area ("EEA") where the organisation paying for your health assessment, care or treatment is based outside the EEA or where one of our suppliers is operating outside the EEA.
+However, in some instances, your personal information may be processed for medical purposes or (particularly information not involving your medical information, because there is a legitimate interest or it is necessary for the performance of services to you) outside the United Kingdom ("UK") where the organisation paying for your health assessment, care or treatment is based outside the UK or where one of our suppliers is operating outside the UK.
 We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Notice.

 We retain your records for certain periods (depending on the particular type of record) under our retention of records policy.
 This is to ensure that information is properly managed and is available whenever and wherever there is a justified need for that information, including to support patient care and continuity of care; to support evidence-based clinical practice and to assist clinical and other audits; to support our legitimate interests, and to meet legal requirements.
 Your records may be transferred to an off-site storage provider, who will digitise and retain an electronic copy of your records, only.
 Your records may not be retained in hard copy form where a digital copy exists.

-If you would like more detailed information on this, please contact our Information Governance & Data Protection Officer (contact details below).
+If you would like more detailed information on this, please contact our Head of Information Governance and Data Protection Officer (DPO) (contact details below).